rnielikki/Patapon-Info/pac/_build/md/getunitparam_25161b00.md

 > *Other functions have the same name.
 Check the [Disambiguation page](./getUnitParam.md) to find them.*

 Gets unit information by troop and index.
-Useful for loading effects adn gimmicks.
+Useful for checking if certain effects or gimmicks should be loaded.

 ## Code Information